Massachusetts education board clears way for school mask mandate

-MALDEN, MASS.
-(WHDH) - MALDEN, Mass.
-(AP) — The Massachusetts Board of Elementary and Secondary Education on Tuesday overwhelmingly approved a measure that gives state Education Commissioner Jeff Riley the authority to issue a universal mask mandate for the state’s K-12 schools.
+MALDEN, Mass.
+(AP) — The Massachusetts Board of Elementary and Secondary Education overwhelmingly approved a measure Tuesday that gives state Education Commissioner Jeff Riley the authority to issue a universal mask mandate for K-12 public schools.

-Riley is expected to formally issue a mandate this week, and has previously said it would last through Oct.
-1, or about the first month of the new school year.
+Riley is expected to formally issue the indoor mandate as early as Wednesday and has previously said it would last through Oct.
+1, or for about the first month of the new school year.

 A mandate would mark a shift for the administration of Gov. Charlie Baker, which had previously left face covering decisions up to individual districts, and comes as the delta variant of the coronavirus continues to drive up case counts around the state.